regen-network/cosmosd/README.md

 This file contained in link will be retrieved by [go-getter](https://github.com/hashicorp/go-getter) and the "binaries" field will be parsed as above.

-If there is no local binary, `DAEMON_DOWNLOAD=on`, and we can access a canonical url for the new binary, then the upgrade_manager will download it with [go-getter](https://github.com/hashicorp/go-getter) and unpack it into the `upgrades/<name>` folder to be run as if we installed it manually
+If there is no local binary, `DAEMON_ALLOW_DOWNLOAD_BINARIES=on`, and we can access a canonical url for the new binary, then the upgrade_manager will download it with [go-getter](https://github.com/hashicorp/go-getter) and unpack it into the `upgrades/<name>` folder to be run as if we installed it manually